bikashshah1/cgmicro/README.md

 # CGTest Only

-This project uses docker-compose to setup Lumen-based micro-services that does a based CRUD operation on Items.
+This project uses docker-compose to setup Lumen-based micro-services that does a basic CRUD operation on Items.
 It uses PHPUnit for Unit Testing.
 The tech stack used are nginx, phpfpm, mysql8 - as described in docker-compose.yml file.

 Lumen is a very robust micro-framework fork of Laravel.
 This stack is a good fit for micro-services development as well deployment. nginx can be configuired for load-balancing, though an API Gateway would be a better choice.
 This project can be easily deployed into kubernetes as well.